zzzcccxx/deep-searcher/README.md

 python examples/example1.py
 ```

-💡 **Hint**: Refer to the `examples` directory to import your private data and build your customized Deep RAG Agent.
+💡 **Hint**: Refer to the `examples` directory to import your private data and build your customized Deep Searcher.

 ### Python Package Mode (Coming Soon)